-Shadow of the Tomb Raider is one of the most anticipated games of 2018, and here, we discuss everything we know about, including the release date, platforms and the latest gameplay news.
-We've now played it for the first time at E3, so read our Shadow of the Tomb Raider preview to find out what we think.
+Here, we discuss everything you need to know about Shadow of the Tomb Raider, including the release date, best deals, platforms and the latest gameplay news.
+We've played the entire game too, so read our Shadow of the Tomb Raider review to find out what we think.

 Of course, 2018 isn't just bringing a new Tomb Raider game - there's also a new film starring Alicia Vikander, which came out earlier this year.
 Watch the trailers at our Tomb Raider movie hub, or read our review to find out what we think of the new film.

 The next Tomb Raider game is now available around the world, following a 14 September 2018 release.

 Shadow of the Tomb Raider platforms and deals

 While the previous game, Rise of the Tomb Raider, launched as a timed Xbox One exclusive, Square Enix has clearly taken fan disappointment to heart, announcing that Shadow of the Tomb Raider will launch simultaneously on Xbox One, PS4, and PC, including support for Xbox One X and PS4 Pro.

 While we’d also love to see a Tomb Raider title come to the Nintendo Switch, it seems Nintendo’s handheld console isn't quite powerful enough for the beautifully detailed environments found in Tomb Raider titles, though we're still holding out hope for a port in the future.